Decision regarding exam format, consent for video proctoring and collection of contact data

-- Then open the feedback activity by clicking on the feedback title.
+- Open the feedback activity by clicking on the feedback title.

 - In the overview, click on the "Show responses" tab.
-The answers of those exam participants are now displayed in a table.
-With the filter next to "Separate groups" above the table you can, if necessary, filter according to individual exam groups in order to only display their answers.
+The answers of the exam participants are now displayed in a table.
+If you have turned on a group mode in the activity settings you can use the filter next to "Separate groups" to filter the table according to individual exam groups in order to only display their answers.

 - If necessary, download the results in the appropriate file format using the button above the table.

-- If necessary, contact all test participants who have not yet given any feedback and have therefore not yet decided on an exam format.
+- If necessary, contact all exam participants who have not yet given any feedback and have therefore not yet decided on an exam format.

 Please do NOT use the "Send message" form below the list of persons without an answer to contact them.
 If students have set in their personal system settings that they do not want to receive system messages, the message will not reach them.
 It is better to contact the students concerned by e-mail, e.g. from the exam room via a suitable addressed Quickmail.